Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, the mean represents the average time spent on the stairclimber, while the standard deviation indicates the variability of workout times.
-Understanding this distribution is crucial for calculating probabilities related to workout durations.
+In this context, it describes how the workout times of athletes are distributed around the average time of 20 minutes, with most athletes working out close to this mean and fewer athletes working out significantly longer or shorter.

 Recommended video: